Bio:

 manage the band.
 He also part managed Thurst Records until he and John Weir fell out.

-The Thrust single sold extremely well in Ireland, and it is a common item.
+The Thrust single sold extremely well in Ireland, and it is not too hard to find.
 The picture

 sleeve is a little less common.

-They relocated to the UK circa 1975 in an attempt to make it.
+Rodeo relocated to the UK circa 1975 in an attempt to make a breakthrough.

 They supported